hyperledger/bevel/docs/source/prerequisites.md

 ---

 ## Internet Domain
-Hyperledger Bevel uses [Ambassador](https://www.getambassador.io/about/why-ambassador/) or [HAProxy Ingress Controller](https://www.haproxy.com/documentation/hapee/1-9r1/traffic-management/kubernetes-ingress-controller/) for inter-cluster communication.
+Hyperledger Bevel uses [Ambassador Edge Stack](https://www.getambassador.io/products/edge-stack/api-gateway) or [HAProxy Ingress Controller](https://haproxy-ingress.github.io/) for inter-cluster communication.
 So, for the Kubernetes services to be available outside the specific cluster, at least one DNS Domain is required.
 This domain name can then be sub-divided across multiple clusters and the domain-resolution configured for each.
 Although for production implementations, each organization (and thereby each cluster), must have one domain name.

 ---